virtouso/SideScrollerTest/README.md

 * some feature look overengineering for simple project but needed to show to i design a flexible and testable system.
 * Input       Arrows: Horizontal Move                Right-Shift: Shooting       Space: Jump

+* a video link for fast review : https://youtu.be/Ne_jwTPxwpY

 ## Important Features

 * used MVC to seperate logic from monobehaviours. its makes logix easier to test without play mode testing.